stuyoder/arm-systemready/ES/README.md

 SystemReady ES-certified platforms implement a minimum set of hardware and firmware features that an operating system can depend on to deploy the operating system image.
 Compliant systems must conform to the:
 * [Base System Architecture (BSA) specification](https://developer.arm.com/documentation/den0094/latest)
-* SBBR recipe of the [Base Boot Requirements (BBR) specification](https://developer.arm.com/documentation/den0044/latest) The SystemReady ES certification and testing requirements are specified in the [Arm SystemReady Requirements Specification (SRS)](https://developer.arm.com/documentation/den0109/latest)
+* SBBR recipe of the [Base Boot Requirements (BBR) specification](https://developer.arm.com/documentation/den0044/latest)
+* The SystemReady ES certification and testing requirements are specified in the [Arm SystemReady Requirements Specification (SRS)](https://developer.arm.com/documentation/den0109/latest)

 This section contains the build scripts and the live-images for the SystemReady ES Band.

 ## Release details
- - Code Quality: REL v1.0 BETA-1
+ - Code Quality: v0.5 Alpha
- - **The latest pre-built release of ACS is available for download here: [v21.05_REL1.0_BETA-1](https://github.com/ARM-software/arm-systemready-acs/tree/release/ES/prebuilt_images/v21.05_REL1.0_BETA-1)**
+ - **The latest pre-built release of ACS is available for download here: [v21.05_0.5_ALPHA](https://github.com/ARM-software/arm-systemready-acs/tree/release/ES/prebuilt_images/v21.05_0.5_ALPHA)**
  - The BSA tests are written for version 1.0 of the BSA specification.
  - The BBR tests are written for version 1.0 of the BBR specification.
  - The compliance suite is not a substitute for design verification.
  - To review the ACS logs, Arm licensees can contact Arm directly through their partner managers.

 ## Steps to build SystemReady ES ACS live image

 ## GitHub branch
 - To pick up the release version of the code, checkout the release branch with the appropriate tag.